-Kovar alloy is an iron-nickel-cobalt-based low-expansion alloy.
-Its composition is strictly controlled to match the thermal expansion characteristics of glass and ceramics, and it is widely used in glass-to-metal sealing for electronic packaging, vacuum devices, and other fields.
-According to industry standards (such as ASTM F-15, UNS K94610), its typical chemical composition is as follows:
+Kovar alloy is a low expansion alloy based on iron-nickel-cobalt.
+Its composition is strictly controlled to match the thermal expansion characteristics of glass and ceramics, and it is widely used in glass-to-metal sealing in electronic packaging, vacuum devices and other fields.
+Typical chemical makeup per industry standards (e.g., ASTM F-15, UNS K94610):

 Main Elements (mass percentage)